Bridger Teton National Forest Projects

 The Teton Interagency Fire program includes a robust Fire Effects Monitoring element.
 The Fire Effects Crew visits treatments before implementation and post-treatment.
 Treatment objectives are designed not only to be effective in changing fire behavior but also measurable in the field post treatment in order to determine success.
 The crew may establish permanent plots, measure burned area recovery, conduct fuels transects, and/or establish photo points.
 Post treatment visits are scheduled at regular intervals (1 year, 2 years, 5 years, 10 years..) dependent on how each projects objectives are written.

-They will also visit proposed projects and establish pre-treatment plots to measure current conditions and control plots.
 The crew works across the Teton Interagency Fire area, visiting treatments conducted across the Bridger-Teton National Forest and adjacent lands as well.